Urias-T/Tweet_Classifier/ReadMe.md

 - *Model2:* With this model, I attained an f1 score of ~0.78 on the test data.

+- *Model3:* Two model architectures were used.
+They are:
+   	1.)
+With BERT: An f1 score of ~0.76 was attained
+	2.) with DistilBERT: An f1 score of ~0.73 was attained

 **Possible Areas for Improvement:**

-- One possible area worth exploring is to use pre-trained BERT models and tune for this specific project.
+- One possible area worth exploring is to improve on fine-tuning the BERT and DistilBERT transformers.